-Power mostly back at Disneyland after guests taken off rides
+Power restored at Disneyland after guests taken off rides

 Some people wondered on social media if they'd get refunds.

 Guests are warned that all or part of the park may close without notice and tickets are nonrefundable in such cases.
+Brown said tickets may be refunded on a case-by-case basis because of the outage.